 If you plan to have a baby, take

 supplements before the baby is conceived.
 They should also be continued throughout the pregnancy.
-A vitamin supplement containing folate may be the most reliable method of getting folate, but you can get it from food as well.
+A vitamin supplement that has folate may be the best method of getting folate, but you can get it from food as well.

 - Leafy green vegetables